Hand in Hand: Community Colleges Help Build Career Pathways for Dislocated and Low-Skilled Workers

 Building Skills in Supply Chain Management

 Learning how to manage the flow of goods and services provides opportunities for entry- and middle-level workers.
-Florida’s Broward College is leading a consortium of colleges and universities in developing learning objectives and instructional content to provide these workers with skills suitable for employment in supply chain management.
-Nine community colleges in the consortium have rolled out courses to deliver this content and prepare students for certification exams.
+Florida’s Broward College led a consortium of colleges and universities in developing learning objectives and instructional content to provide these workers with skills suitable for employment in supply chain management.
+Nine community colleges in the consortium rolled out courses to deliver this content and prepare students for certification exams.
 Eight newly created and industry-recognized certifications are based on an evidence-based design endorsed by the Council of Supply Chain Management Professionals.

 Mathematica's evaluation of the program, Leveraging, Integrating, Networking, Coordinating Supplies (LINCS), included the following:

 - Assessment of the extent to which the pathways funded by TAACCCT improve employment outcomes, compared with traditional programs